ruahman/denote/20231121T151954--vite__javascript_tech.md

 - that way we don't recompile one big bundle but ship only what changes
 - this also make HMR to go faster

-only bundle for production
-- we use Rollup as the bundler
-  * there is a rust port to rollup call Rolldown.
-    - this might replace esbuild in the future

 vite is in two major parts
 - a dev server that implements Hot Module Replacement with ES modules
 - a build command that bundles your code using Rollup